How to make an Electronic Key Text request

 If you wish to check the item you require is covered by the licence before submitting your request, you can use the Copyright Licensing Agency Check Permissions search tool.

 Scanning the article

 If the requested material is covered by the Copyright Licensing Agency Higher Education Licence, it will be scanned, converted to PDF format and uploaded to the LJMU Digital Collections.
-You will be notified of the URL so that you can make it available in Blackboard.
+You will be notified of the URL so that you can make it available in Canvas.

 We have to adhere to certain terms and conditions when scanning items, including:

 - Digital copies may be made only by Copyright Licensing Agency 'Designated Persons'

 - Retaining the quality and layout of the original article

 - Attaching copyright notices and recording each scanned item in a database

 - Submitting details about material scanned under the licence to the Copyright Licensing Agency

 To ensure compliance with these licence conditions, all scanning will be undertaken by the Document Supply Team.